 - Individual, group, and family therapy

-- Integrative intervention, such as yoga or art therapy
+- Integrative intervention, such as expressive arts and movement therapy

-- Nutritious meals and snacks with nutrition counseling and education
+- Therapeutic meals and snacks with nutrition counseling and education

 - Onsite laundry facilities, WiFi, and common area

-A typical week at the Anna Westin House – Adult
+A typical week at The Anna Westin House

-Components of our Residential Program at Anna Westin House
+Components of our Residential Eating Disorder Treatment Program at The Anna Westin House

 Group Psychotherapy: Groups meet to share common experiences and to alleviate feelings of shame and isolation.
 Sharing common experiences breaks these barriers and inspires self-understanding as each person learns to identify unhealthy patterns and develop healthy alternatives.
-Group therapy may include CBT (cognitive behavioral therapy), DBT (dialectical behavioral therapy), multifamily group, and others.
+Group therapy may include learning skills of CBT (cognitive behavioral therapy), DBT (dialectical behavioral therapy), and others.

 Family Therapy: Family therapy sessions explore and improve long-standing communication patterns between family members.
 These sessions provide awareness of common issues and roles and help the individual with the eating disorder to recover and work toward a successful transition to the next level of care.
 Multifamily group and meal sessions are incorporated each week.

-Nutrition Therapy: Individual, group and family nutritional counseling, education, and meal planning are tailored to each resident’s needs to help him or her interrupt symptom use, restore body health, and regain trust in his or her body’s ability to regulate eating.
+Nutrition Therapy: Individual, group and family nutrition counseling, education, and meal planning are tailored to each resident’s needs to help them interrupt symptom use, restore body health, and regain trust in their body’s ability to regulate eating.
 These sessions and supported therapeutic meals and snacks help restore harmony to eating patterns, develop self-care skills, and help family members better understand how to support their loved one around eating.